 The most common method used for identifying asbestos in bulk samples is Polarized Light Microscope (PLM).
 Another method used for identifying asbestos in bulk samples is Transmission Electron Microscopy (TEM).
 PLM is less expensive, but TEM is more precise and can be used at lower concentrations of asbestos.

 If asbestos abatement is performed, completion of the abatement is verified using visual confirmation.
-Air sampling may also be required depending on the circumstances, to include but not limited to, the amount of asbestos abated, as well as the method of abatement.
-Phase Contrast Microscopy (PCM) is the most common method used for asbestos air sampling, and airborne occupational exposure limits for asbestos are based on the PCM method
+Air sampling may also be required depending on the circumstances, including but not limited to, the amount of asbestos abated, as well as the method of abatement.
+Phase Contrast Microscopy (PCM) is the most common method used for asbestos air sampling, and airborne occupational exposure limits for asbestos are based on the PCM method.

-Building materials that may contain asbestos in homes or buildings include a variety of products, such as: stiple used in textured walls and ceilings; drywall joint filler compound; asbestos contaminated vermiculite, vinyl floor tile; vinyl sheet flooring; window putty; mastic; cement board; furnace tape; and stucco.
-Asbestos can also be found in roofing materials, mainly corrugated cement roof sheets and shingle as well as fireproofing and acoustic materials.
+Building materials that may contain asbestos in homes or buildings include a variety of products, such as: stiple used in textured walls and ceilings; drywall joint filler compound; asbestos-contaminated vermiculite, vinyl floor tile; vinyl sheet flooring; window putty; mastic; cement board; furnace tape; and stucco.
+Asbestos can also be found in roofing materials, mainly corrugated cement roof sheets and shingles as well as fireproofing and acoustic materials.

-O&M plans are designed to manage asbestos in buildings and allow operation; and maintenance activities to be performed safely.
-If asbestos is identified in your building Phoenix EnviroCorp can provide options including, but not limited to an O&M plan that would minimize a potential asbestos exposure.
+O&M plans are designed to manage asbestos in buildings and allow operation and maintenance activities to be performed safely.
+If asbestos is identified in your building Phoenix EnviroCorp can provide options including, but not limited to an O&M plan that would minimize potential asbestos exposure.